Here are the toughest matches left for the undefeated DII women’s volleyball teams | NCAA.com

 Signature wins: West Florida, 3-2; Wheeling, 3-1; Central Washington, 3-0

 What’s left: Like the Coyotes, the Vikings don’t currently have any ranked opponents on the GNAC slate.
-In fact, there isn’t a team with less than four losses in the conference now 11 games into the 2019 season.
-The Vikings biggest concern right now is Alaska Fairbanks which, like themselves, are undefeated in conference play.
+The Vikings' biggest concern right now is Alaska Fairbanks and Alaska Anchorage which are both one-loss teams in conference play.
 Keep your eyes on a late-season rematch against Central Washington as well, which continues to receive votes in the poll.

 - Oct 17 at Alaska